How to enable TLS 1.2 on the site servers and remote site systems

 - Update and configure the .NET Framework to support TLS 1.2

 For more information about dependencies for specific Configuration Manager features and scenarios, see About enabling TLS 1.2.

 Ensure that TLS 1.2 is enabled as a protocol for SChannel at the operating system level

 TLS 1.2 is enabled by default.
 Therefore, no change to these keys is needed to enable it.
 You can make changes under

 Protocols to disable TLS 1.0 and TLS 1.1 after you've followed the rest of the guidance in these articles and you've verified that the environment works when only TLS 1.2 enabled.

 \SecurityProviders\SCHANNEL\Protocols registry subkey setting, as shown in Transport layer security (TLS) best practices with the .NET Framework.

 Update and configure the .NET Framework to support TLS 1.2

 Determine .NET version

 First, determine the installed .NET versions.
-For more information, see How to determine which versions and service pack levels of the Microsoft .NET Framework are installed.
+For more information, see Determine which versions and service pack levels of .NET Framework are installed.